Chnapy/timeflies/docs/gameplay/game-mechanics/character.md

 - Spatial attributes: **position** & **orientation**

     Position defines where the character is placed on the map.
 Orientation towards which direction character is seeing.

-    > For now, orientation exists only for visual purpose, nothing related to gameplay.